energizeai/actions/packages/registry/DOCUMENTATION.md

 #### Option 2: React Component Output

 In this example, the SendEmailInput action is POSTing data to Google.
 The output is a React component that asks for confirmation for the action.
+In this case, there is no output JSON, so we should `setOutputSchema(z.void())` before defining the component.
+See the Template for an example.

 ```typescript
 // form schema == the input for the action